patrikx3/onenote/README.md

 # Issues

-## Not loading the pages
+## Not loading the pages / freezes
-Sometimes, it is possible, that OneNote Online does not load properly, the solutions is to quit and start the program again.
+Sometimes, it is possible, that OneNote Online does not load properly or freezes, the solutions is to quit and start the program again.
+(I know you won't like it at all! 😡)

 <!--
 ## Unable to log in